Jessamyn West

 resources to teach basic skills computer classes to area residents.
 I also worked with area librarians to strengthen their technology offerings and help support and maintain their library computers.

-Tunbridge Public Library -- assistant librarian Tunbridge VT
+Tunbridge Public Library -- Assistant librarian

-I was the Director of Operations of the popular online community
+I was the Director of Operations of the popular online community MetaFilter.com.
+I managed a staff of six, developed policies and procedures for community management and maintained the FAQ and the offsite wiki.

-Computers in Libraries -- columnist
+Computers in Libraries -- Columnist

-Rutland Free Library -- outreach librarian
+Rutland Free Library -- Outreach librarian

 Rutland, VT